Yet, the words came out of my mouth and I meant every syllable.

 With very little time left, I took her hand, and held it, one that I had held so many times before, and whispered back to her, “If you truly are leaving me, then let me sit here…with you…just a little while longer.
 And then I’ll go.”

-After a few moments I quietly closed the door to her room, thanked the nurses on my way out and waited for the call, telling me with a somber voice on the other end, that the woman I loved more than any other person I had ever known…was gone.
+After a few moments I quietly closed the door to her room, thanked the nurses on my way out and waited for the call, telling me with a somber voice on the other end, that the woman I loved…was gone.

-Even over the course of seven years, it still seemed so sudden, so surprising.
+Even over the course of nine years battling various cancers, and even now, nine years since then, it still seemed so sudden, so surprising.

 But then, mothers have a way of surprising their sons, even when leaving.